 Health insurance is no luxury in today’s day and age, but in fact, a necessity that cannot be overlooked.
 With soaring treatment costs due to rising medical inflation, it is difficult to avail of standardized treatment for ailments using your hard-earned savings.
-To add to it, all your financial plans are disturbed when such medical exigency takes place, and you need to pay from your own pocket.
+Additionally, all your financial plans are disturbed when such medical difficulty occurs, and you must pay from your pocket.

 Thus, a health insurance policy comes to the rescue to safeguard your finances and alleviate any financial stress due to medical treatments.
 The earlier you start, the more advantages you get.
 But what if you have missed the early train?
 Can you not apply for one?